-In this blog post, I’ll talk about different methods of drying patchouli leaves and some of the best dried patchouli leaves on sale online.
+In this blog post, we will discuss various methods for drying patchouli leaves and highlight some of the top quality dried patchouli leaves available for purchase online.

 When first picked, patchouli leaves contain a lot of moisture.
 The leaves can be used fresh like this for making herbal teas or in other culinary uses as seasonings and flavorings, but to use specifically for their fragrance the leaves need to be dried.